What is a scam?

-We’ve looked at the psychology around why people fall victim to scams to help people protect themselves against the huge number of daily scams.
-We know that victims of scams often report that, in hindsight, they felt something wasn’t quite right.
-We are raising awareness of scammers' tactics and encouraging you to tell them to 'sling their hook' if something doesn’t FEEL, SEEM, LOOK or SOUND right.
+We’ve looked at the psychology around scams to help people protect themselves.
+Victims of scams often report that, in hindsight, they felt something wasn’t quite right.
+Recognise some of the scammers' tactics and tell them to 'sling their hook' if something doesn’t feel right.

-We’ve identified five tactics that scammers use to hook people in.
-Knowing these tactics will help you stay one step ahead and protect yourself and your loved ones against the increasing variety of scams that are happening daily.
+Here are five tactics that scammers use to hook people in.
+Knowing them will help you stay one step ahead and protect yourself and your loved ones.

 RECIPROCITY Image